message/iata/IS.md

 - passengers with a certificate of previous COVID-19 infection.
 The certificate must be in Danish, English, Icelandic, Norwegian or Swedish.
 Tests accepted are:
 - positive COVID-19 PCR test result issued at least 14 days before arrival; or
 - presence of antibodies against COVID-19 measured by ELISA serologic assay.
-More details can be found at: <a href="https://www.logreglan.is/english/regarding-travel-restrictions-to-iceland-as-a-result-of-covid-19/">https://www.logreglan.is/english/regarding-travel-restrictions-to-iceland-as-a-result-of-covid-19/</a> .
+More exemptions can be found at: <a href="https://www.logreglan.is/english/regarding-travel-restrictions-to-iceland-as-a-result-of-covid-19/">https://www.logreglan.is/english/regarding-travel-restrictions-to-iceland-as-a-result-of-covid-19/</a> .
 3. Passengers traveling through Iceland to another Schengen Member State must have a written confirmation of their permission to enter the other Schengen Member State.
 4. Passengers must complete the "Preregistration for visiting Iceland" at <a href="http://visit.covid.is/">http://visit.covid.is/</a> before arrival.
 5. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure.
 The test result must be in Danish, English, Icelandic, Norwegian or Swedish.
 They are subject to a COVID-19 PCR test upon arrival.